 How important is school governance to the future of Oaks Park High School?

 The governing body holds the school to account, asks challenging questions to help the school move forward and supports those changes that will help the school and its students thrive.
 Part of this work is to set up a calendar of work so the school knows the areas under scrutiny and can provide reports and updates to help monitor its progress.

-The Trust and governing body will look at the skills needed to ensure a strong governing body and make these clear so that those interested can see what is required.
-We will then ask for applications and the local governing body will then recommend appointments to the Trust.
+The Trust and governing body continue to look at the skills needed to ensure a strong governing body and make these clear so that those interested can see what is required.
+We will then ask for applications and the local governing body will recommend appointments to the Trust.